slyzowo/Baldr/README.md

 }
 ```
 ### 3. Starting the bot
+> [!WARNING]
+> This is temporary as it's not user friendly, and I wanna make a cool dashboard :3

-to run the bot use `node src/index.js`
+To run the bot use `node src/index.js` to run